juju/docs/src/en/help-azure.md

 ## Credentials

 In order to access Azure, you will need to add some credentials for Juju to use.
-The Azure CLI tool is used to both gather information and to perform necessary actions.
+The Azure command line interface (CLI) tool is used to both gather information and to perform necessary actions.

 ```bash
 sudo apt-get install -y nodejs-legacy npm